Team up with the pharmacist to help your elderly parents take their medications correctly

 Ask your parents whether they take their medication as recommended, and make sure they aren’t forgetting some or adjusting their dosage themselves.

-Pharmacies offer a range of services to help elderly people manage their medications from home, including large fonts for labels, pill dispensers, medication synchronization, and delivery.
-Ask the pharmacist for more information on convenient homecare services.
+Pharmacies offer a range of services to help elderly people manage their medications from home, including large fonts for labels, pill dispensers, medication synchronization, blister packs/compliance packs, and delivery.
+Ask the pharmacist for more information on convenient home care services.

 The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.